anishkompella/UNC-Schedule-Optimizer/README.md

 # UNC COMP Course Scheduler

-The UNC COMP Course Scheduler is an application that provides our clients an interface that generates a course schedule for the UNC Computer Science department based on the constraints that Professor Singh inputs.
-This application was possible by using JavaScript, HTML, CSS, the PuLP Linear Optimization library, and a SQLite3 based database.
+The UNC COMP Course Scheduler is an application that provides our clients an interface that generates a course schedule for the UNC Computer Science department based on several constraints.
+This application was made possible by using JavaScript, HTML, CSS, the PuLP Linear Optimization library, and a SQLite3 based database.

 ## Pages